According to many functional practitioners, 30% of the American population is experiencing some form of hypothyroidism.

 You know I am extremely particular about the quality of supplements I recommend.
-Given the state of the supplement industry (unregulated, many knock-offs, use of fillers and allergens, over-promising marketing), I’ve partnered up with one of the cleanest supplement manufacturers to create Hormone Balance Nutritionals – our own private label supplements.
+Given the state of the supplement industry (unregulated, many knock-offs, use of fillers and allergens, over-promising marketing), I’ve partnered up with one of the cleanest supplement manufacturers to create Wellena – our own private label supplements.

-Considering so many of my readers suffer from hypothyroidism and Hashimoto’s, I created the Thyroid Support Kit which contains the key thyroid-supporting nutrients.
+Considering so many of my readers suffer from hypothyroidism and Hashimoto’s, I created the Thyroid Kit, which contains key thyroid-supporting nutrients.
 This bundle does NOT contain iodine (which you should avoid if your TPO antibodies are elevated).
 The products in this kit can also be purchased individually here.

 As mentioned earlier, most thyroid conditions are due to an autoimmune attack.
 Restoring your gut will vastly help you calm down the immune system, and slow (and eventually stop) the attack so the thyroid can produce sufficient thyroid hormones.

 I have written a comprehensive article about the critical role of digestion (especially when you are chronically constipated, bloated, gassy, burpy and experience diarrhea or loose stool) in regulating your hormones.

 If your gut needs some TLC, consider getting the Gut Restore Kit, which contains key nutrients in aiding your digestion and down-regulating the autoimmune response.